Jerusalem in History and Prophecy

-The Jewish new year that began on September 25th of 1995 was declared to be a very special one by the government of Israel.
-They designated it as the 3000th anniversary of the conquest of the city of Jerusalem by King David.
+On September 25th of 1995, a very special Jewish new year began.
+It was the year designated by the government of Israel as the 3,000th anniversary of the conquest of the city of Jerusalem by King David.

 The City’s Significance